Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

 3. `source.destinations[position]` must equal self.id.
 4. if tx version is known, all `ext_hash`es must be hashes of empty strings.
 5. Insert `self.id` in utxo set.

-NB: `control_predicate` may or may not be present in tx.
-If it is, it may be used to index the program.

 ## Retirement